 Teams need coaches, and you probably don’t have the time to coach all of the teams yourself.
 If you’re just starting out and you just have a few teams, try to get coaches on a volunteer basis instead of paying coaches up front, especially if you don’t have a large amount of player commitments yet.

 As you grow, paying a few experienced coaches can go a long way toward attracting new players to your club.
 The more experienced the coach, the more they’re going to cost, but their ability to draw more players to your club can be worth the price.

-TIP – You’ll want to make sure you make it clear that participants need to pay in full, or at least make a significant deposit well in advance of the time your uniforms are needed.
+💡TIP: You’ll want to make sure you make it clear that participants need to pay in full, or at least make a significant deposit on their payment plan before your uniforms are needed.
 That way you can easily cover the costs of everything you need to order.